The lowdown (in their own words...)

 Other offices: Associated office in New York.

-What we do: We are organised internally into six different departments: corporate, employment, dispute resolution, family, Mishcon Private and real estate.
+What we do: We are organised internally into six different departments: corporate, dispute resolution, employment, intellectual property, private and real estate.

 What we are looking for: Our trainees are typically high-achieving and intelligent individuals with good interpersonal skills and outgoing personalities.
 Strength of character and the ability to think laterally are key.

-What you'll do:Trainees gain experience, skills and knowledge from across the firm in four six-month seats.
-These include both contentious and non-contentious work.
+What you'll do:Trainees gain experience, skills and knowledge from across the firm in four six-month seats, including both contentious and non-contentious work.
 Because of the relatively few training contracts offered, trainees can be exposed to high-quality work with early responsibility.
-Trainees are supported with a training and development programme and extensive internal training, in addition to the professional skills course.
-Trainee performance is monitored closely and trainees can expect to receive regular feedback in addition to mid- and end-of-seat appraisals.

 Perks: While on the training contract there are core benefits including: 25 days’ holiday, income protection and life assurance.
 Other optional benefits include: health screening, dental insurance, private medical insurance, travel insurance, critical illness cover, gym membership, season ticket loan, group pension scheme, yoga classes, childcare vouchers, cycle scheme, in-house doctor, bonus scheme and give-as-you-earn schemes.